 Your pancreas is a gland that sits behind your stomach and produces enzymes that help you digest food.
 If your pancreas is inflamed, referred to as pancreatitis, then you may experience severe abdominal pain, especially after you eat.
-The experienced team at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, can diagnose and treat pancreatitis to reduce your pain and improve digestion.
+The experienced team at Colorado Gastroenterology, with offices in Denver and Aurora, can diagnose and treat pancreatitis to reduce your pain and improve digestion.
 To schedule a consultation, call the office nearest you today.

 Pancreatitis refers to inflammation of your pancreas.
 The small, long gland is responsible for producing digestive enzymes, as well as hormones that aid in blood sugar control.
 The inflammation occurs when your digestive enzymes become activated while still in the gland.

 Your pancreatitis may be acute and come and go quickly, or chronic and require ongoing medical care.

 You may develop pancreatitis from a number of causes.
 Some of the most common include: